 Daily Schedule

 Unlike life on the Lawrence campus in Appleton, the weekly class schedule in Dakar is different just about every week.
 Generally, students should expect to be occupied with classes or activities between 9 a.m. - 7 p.m. each weekday.
 There is a break in classes or activities from 1 p.m. - 3 p.m. each day during which most students walk home to eat lunch with their host family.
-Alternatively, students can stay at the Center, purchasing a meal from a street vendor or local restaurant or pay for a portion of the meal prepared for the day by the Center's cook.
+Alternatively, students can purchase a meal from a street vendor or local restaurant.

 Your Classes